 News & Announcements

-The first drop for nonpayment date for Summer Semester 2014 is May 5, 2014.
+The first drop for non payment date for Spring Semester 2016 is December 21, 2015.

 Students may now sign up to receive their 1098-T tax forms electronically by logging into their e-Services account.

 Note to international student's regarding health insurance requirements

 Billing and Payment's primary focus is helping students with questions about their tuition and fee accounts.
 Students are invited to come to Administrative Services 123 or call 320-308-4012 with questions about their account balance, or if they aren't sure where to go for specific information.
 If the staff is unable to answer a question, the student will be referred to the appropriate office.

 **PLEASE NOTE** St. Cloud State University is a non-billing facility.
 NO STATEMENT WILL BE SENT.
 Tuition and Non-tuition charges (Special Course Fees, Health Services, Parking fines, etc.) may appear on your account at anytime.
 It is the student’s responsibility to view their account that is located at the following link: e-Services Sign-In.
 Payment can also be made through the above link.

 NOTICE TO STUDENTS: Students complete registration through the E-Services Sign-In process.
 By confirming this registration, for any semester, I am accepting any financial and academic obligations incurred as a result of this transaction.
 Failure to pay will result in my debt being referred to the State of Minnesota collection agency (Minnesota Department of Revenue, Collection Division) or a private collection agency.
 If this happens, you agree to reimburse us the fees of any collection agency, which may be based on a percentage at a maximum of 40% of the debt, and all costs and expenses, including reasonable attorney’s fees, we incur in such collection efforts.